firminochangani/http-go/README.md

 # http-go

-Implementation of the several versions of the Hypertext Transfer Protocol (HTTP) from scratch for learning purposes.
+Implementation of the Hypertext Transfer Protocol (HTTP 1.1) from scratch for learning purposes.